redis/redis-doc/topics/data-types-intro.md

 your web site users.
 You start counting days starting from zero, that is the day you made your web site public, and set a bit with `SETBIT` every time the user visits the web site.
-As a bit index you simply take the current unix time, subtract the initial offset, and divide by 3600\*24.
+As a bit index you simply take the current unix time, subtract the initial offset, and divide by the number of seconds in a day (normally, 3600\*24).

 This way for each user you have a small string containing the visit information for each day.
 With `BITCOUNT` it is possible to easily get